-- 34. Defendant CITY OF CHICAGO is and at all times mentioned herein was a municipality organized and operating under the statutes of the State of Illinois.
+31. Defendant CITY OF CHICAGO is and at all times mentioned herein was a municipality organized and operating under the statutes of the State of Illinois.
 It is authorized under the statutes of the State of Illinois to maintain the CHICAGO POLICE DEPARTMENT, which acts as the City's agent in the areas of municipal law enforcement, and for which the City is ultimately responsible.
-Defendant City was, at all times material to this Complaint, the employer and principal of the individual Defendant Officers. - Police Department.
+Defendant City was, at all times material to this Complaint, the employer and principal of the individual Defendant Officers.

+32. Defendant DAVID O'NEAL BROWN is the Superintendent of the Chicago Police Department.
 At all times relevant to the events at issue in this case, Defendant Brown was employed by the Chicago Police Department.
 As such, he was acting under color of law.
 At all times relevant to the events at issue in this case, Defendant Brown promulgated rules, regulations, policies, and procedures at the Chicago Police Department.
 Defendant Brown has addressed CPD's use of ShotSpotter in public forums and before the City Council, including responding to the findings of the OIG and other criticisms of ShotSpotter on behalf of CPD and the City of Chicago.
 Defendant Brown is responsible for supervising all CPD officers and managing all operations at the CPD.
 He is sued here in his official capacity.